srcfl/srcful-documentation/docs/energy-gateway/compatible-devices/enphase.md

 6. Click on "Generate Access Token"
 7. Copy the token to your clipboard

-The generated token will be valid for:

-- 12 months for homeowner accounts
-- 12 hours for installer accounts
+## Access Token Expiration

+Enphase Access Tokens expire after 12 months for homeowner accounts and 12 hours for installer accounts.
+Make sure to generate a token using the System Owner account to get the longest expiry time (12 months).